The emergent dynamics of double-folded randomly branching ring polymers: MODEL AND METHOD

 To solve this problem, we extend the description of the double-folded ring by considering the degrees of freedom associated with the underlying tree.
-To this end, we define a ring conformation ${(\cal C)}$ by its set of ($N_m$) monomer positions in the embedding space, $\{\vec{r}_1,\vec{r}_2, ..., \vec{r}_{N_{m}}\}$ together with its set of ($N_n$) tree node positions, $\{\vec{R}_1,\vec{R}_2, ..., \vec{R}_{N_n}\}$, the ring and tree connectivity graphs, and information about which monomers belong to which tree node.
+To this end, we define a ring conformation ${(\cal C)}$ by its set of ($N_m$) monomer positions in the embedding space, $\{\vec{r}_1,\vec{r}_2, ..., \vec{r}_{N_{m}}\}$, together with its set of ($N_n$) tree node positions, $\{\vec{R}_1,\vec{R}_2, ..., \vec{R}_{N_n}\}$, the ring and tree connectivity graphs, and information about which monomers belong to which tree node.
 For ideal systems we impose the constraint that nearest-neighbor tree nodes must not overlap, i.e.~$|\vec{R_I}-\vec{R_{J}}|=1$, which is automatically fulfilled in systems with hard excluded volume interactions.
 As a consequence, there are small differences in the local structure of the present ideal rings and those of \cite{ElhamPRE2021}.
 A summary of the data structure is presented in Table~\ref{table:notation}.

 In this context, the functionality $f$ of a tree node (the degree of a vertex) is defined by the number of tree edges coming out from the node.
-Specifically, a node with $f=1$ corresponds to a leaf or branch tip, $f=2$ to a linear section of the double-folded ring, and $f \geq 2$ to a branching point.
-For simplicity, and without loss of generality~\cite{Rosa2014Phys.Rev.Lett.}, here we limit the functionality to $f_{\text{max}}=3$.
+Specifically, a node with $f=1$ corresponds to a leaf or branch tip, $f=2$ to a linear section of the double-folded ring, and $f > 2$ to a branching point.
+For simplicity, and without loss of generality~\cite{Rosa2014Phys.Rev.Lett.}, we limit the functionality to $f_{\text{max}}=3$ in this work (For a more detailed analysis of this choice, please see Sec.~II in the supplementary material.).